The Marriage Catechumenate: Marriage Preparation and Newlywed Outreach

 + + + + + + + +

-- Sunday, August 8 at 11:00 am the Cathedral Basilica of St. Peter in Chains, Cincinnati.
+- Sunday, August 6 at 11:00 a.m. at the Cathedral Basilica of St. Peter in Chains, Cincinnati

 Family Support Services

-Here is a list of local Catholic therapists who can address a variety of marriage and family issues, including counseling for addictions such as pornography.
+Here is a list of local Catholic mental health providers who can help address a variety of issues, including depression, anxiety, grief, marriage/couples counseling, youth and adolescent counseling, and pornography addiction.

 Our mission is to help get you started– and keep you going– on the path to recovery, rebuilding, and renewal from divorce by providing you with information, resources, and encouragement.